tercen/fcs2csv_fileconverter/README.md

 ##### Usage with a previous R installation

-First locate where the R installation directory is located.
+First locate where the R installation directory is.

-Modify the `run-win.bat`  file and change the location indicated by the `RSCRIPT_EXE`
+Modify the `run-win.bat`  file and change the path location of the indicated executable indicated by `RSCRIPT_EXE` in the file.

-`RSCRIPT_EXE` represents the location of the RScript.exe, default is the RScript.exe which comes with Tercen Desktop.
+`RSCRIPT_EXE` represents the location of the `RScript.exe` program, default is the `RScript.exe` which comes with Tercen Desktop.
+It is usually found in the `bin` folder of the R installation directory.

-Once it is modified.
+Once the `run-win.bat` is modified with the correct location of `RScript.exe` then proceed.

 Run on Windows: